Best menopause supplements for relieving symptoms

 You're taking HRT

-This product, from respected herbal medicines company Now Supplements, is based on a blend of herb extracts – many of which are thought to be beneficial during menopause.
+The Now Menopause Support is based on a blend of herbal extracts thought to be beneficial during menopause.
 One of these is black cohosh, a perennial plant native to North America and traditionally used by Native Americans to help in female health conditions

 The capsules themselves have a faint 'herbal' smell about them, but the coated outer layer masks any unusual taste and they are easy to swallow.